GMarsalka/Spinel/README.md

 # Spinel
-Draft for a tool to use during synchrotron X-ray diffraction experiments
+A draft for DAWN a plug-in to use during synchrotron X-ray diffraction experiments for a real time result visualisation.